The SIPOC diagram is a six sigma tool that we use for business processes.

 Here, the first step will be serving their customers and taking orders from them and providing them with the service as per the customer’s requirement.

-The business must keep in mind their customer’s expectations.
+Hence, The business must keep in mind their customer’s expectations.

 After spending time on inputs and processing, your entire business depends on a single production.

 Customers are the people you receive business, whether it may be internal or external.
-Domestic customers are stakeholders, process improvement projects run for them.
+So, Domestic customers are stakeholders, process improvement projects run for them.

 And external customers or end customers, who use the services or end product, or whether the final product decision meets their expectations.